-Your Directors take pleasure in presenting the Thirty First Annual Report on thebusiness and operations of your company along
+Your Directors take pleasure in presenting the Thirty Third Annual Report on thebusiness and operations of your company along

 1. FINANCIAL RESULTS

 The Company's financial performance for year ended 31st March 2019 is summarizedbelow:

 | || || || ||(Rs.
 In lakhs) |

 |Particulars ||2018-19 ||2017-18 ||2018-19 ||2017-18 |

 |Total Income from operations ||17562.44 ||17347.65 ||18150.35 ||18211.41 |

 |Depreciation ||49.66 ||44.13 ||49.66 ||44.13 |